revou-fsse-feb25/final-project-be-vickymahfudy/docs/api-versioning.md

 const handleApiResponse = (response) => {
   if (response.status === 410) {
     // Endpoint has been removed
+    throw new Error(
-    throw new Error('API endpoint no longer available.
-Please update your client.');
+      'API endpoint no longer available.
+Please update your client.', );
   }

   const deprecationWarning = response.headers.get('X-API-Deprecation-Warning');
   if (deprecationWarning) {
     console.warn('Deprecation Warning:', deprecationWarning);